Where to sleep in a vineyard

 Black Barn accommodation, Hawke's Bay

 The North Island’s premium wine region of Hawke’s Bay has nine main wineries where you can stay on site, all within easy reach of main tourist attractions.
-As well as a mecca for food and wine – there are more than 70 wineries in the region - Hawke’s Bay is a popular holiday spot for outdoor activities like cycling and golf.
-Domestic and international travellers, especially Australians, also come to see Napier’s art deco architecture and to visit the famous Cape Kidnappers gannet colony, enjoy local beaches and attend the many festivals that celebrate the region’s bountiful harvest.
+As well as a mecca for food and wine – there are more than 70 wineries in the region and Hawke’s Bay is a popular holiday spot for outdoor activities like cycling and golf.
+Domestic and international travellers also come to see Napier’s art deco architecture and to visit the famous Cape Kidnappers gannet colony, enjoy local beaches, and attend the many festivals that celebrate the region’s bountiful harvest.

-Amongst the most recently opened winery accommodation is Craggy Range Vineyard’s luxury lodges and cottages which have won several accolades for their contribution to tourism.
+Notable winery accommodation is Craggy Range Vineyard’s luxury lodges and cottages, which have won several accolades for their contribution to tourism.
 The boutique accommodation sits amongst the vines and gardens at Craggy Range under the escarpment of Te Mata Peak.
-Like other local wineries including Black Barn, Elephant Hill, Mission Estate and Clearview Estate, the accommodation complements the wineries’ popular restaurants and cellar doors making an enticing getaway package.
+Like other local wineries including Black Barn, Kiwiesque, Mission Estate and Clearview Estate, the accommodation complements the wineries’ popular restaurants and cellar doors, making an enticing getaway package.

 Wairarapa

-Some of New Zealand’s best pinot noir comes from the town’s boutique vineyards and the close proximity to Wellington (an hour’s drive) makes Martinborough easily accessible for weekend breaks or as a base to explore the Wairarapa on holiday.
+Some of New Zealand’s best Pinot Noir comes from the region's boutique vineyards, and the close proximity to Wellington (an hour’s drive) makes Martinborough easily accessible for weekend breaks or as a base to explore the Wairarapa on holiday.
 Vineyard stays are the perfect way to fully immerse yourself in this region with options like the Winemaker’s loft in a converted 100 year old barn above Porters Winery.
 You can also stay in the Porter Homestead, Iona, which is one of Martinborough’s original houses and a grand villa with expansive grounds that include the 10 acre vineyard.

 Marlborough

-Billed as the “ultimate retreat in New Zealand’s gourmet province” Marlborough Lodge is a grand country estate on 16 acres of secluded parkland in the heart of Marlborough wine country.
-What better place to indulge in the gourmet delights and world-renowned wine that earnt the property Luxury Travel Guide's 2016 Culinary Destination of the Year.
+Billed as the “ultimate retreat in New Zealand’s gourmet province”, The Marlborough is a historic Victorian Convent that has been carefully preserved and sits on a grand country estate on 16 acres of lush gardens and a working vineyard, in the heart of Marlborough wine country.

 Nelson